umass-compsci-220/umass-compsci-220.github.io/materials/homework/closures-and-iterators.md

 # Closures and Iterators

-- Please download the project [here].
+- Please download the project [here](https://github.com/umass-compsci-220/public-materials/raw/main/homework/04-closures-iterators.zip).
 - You may edit any file inside `./src`. **DO NOT make any edits to any file inside `./include`.**

 ## Overview